 2.3.
 How long we keep Learning Data

-Due to our Registered User expiry policy, your Personal Information will be removed or obfuscated after more than 18 months of inactivity, and so will be disconnected from your Learning Data.
+Due to our Registered User archival policy, your Personal Information, with the exception of your linked Institutions will be removed or obfuscated after more than 18 months of inactivity, and so will be disconnected from your Learning Data.

 2.4.
 Who we share your Learning Data with